kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 1. **Modify `inference.py`:**
     - You can add additional functions, include additional scripts, and import additional Python libraries.
 You must use the paths defined (inputs, outputs) exactly for your script to work with the Grand Challenge interface.
     - *Note: The Grand Challenge platform will run the Docker container for each patient separately.
 There is a hard-limit 15-minute run-time.
-Keep this in mind when writing your inference code.*
+This means you should be cognizant of factors like implementing a large number of ensembles or time-sensitive registration processes in your algorithm.*
 2. **Modify `Dockerfile`:**
     - Change the base image in the Dockerfile if necessary, e.g., `FROM nvcr.io/nvidia/pytorch:22.12-py3` for Pytorch.
     - Add your model weights and other necessary files.
 You can place these in the `/resources` folder or make a new folder (but remember to use the `COPY` command in the Dockerfile).